josephko91/ice3d-ml-paper/README.md

 - MacBook Pro (Apple Silicon), macOS Sonoma 14.5, Darwin 23.5.0 (arm64), CPU-only

 # Description of contents
-`data`: Contains python modules for pytorch lightning datamodules and torch datasets `models`: Contains python modules for torch models `train-skl.ipynb`: Code to train scikit-learn models from the paper `train-torch.ipynb`: Code to train torch models from the paper `eval-reproduce-results.ipynb`: Code to run models in inference on test data and to reproduce figures from paper
+`data`: Contains python modules for pytorch lightning datamodules and torch datasets <br>
+`models`: Contains python modules for torch models <br>
+`train-skl.ipynb`: Code to train scikit-learn models from the paper <br>
+`train-torch.ipynb`: Code to train torch models from the paper <br>
+`eval-reproduce-results.ipynb`: Code to run models in inference on test data and to reproduce figures from paper <br>